-This assignment spans two labs.
+This assignment spans multiple labs.
 You will do just the initial design and write just a bare minimum of code for this lab.
 A more complete implementation will be required for the next lab.
-Both lab assignments will be done in teams.
+Both lab assignments will be done in teams of two (with teams of three as needed).

-You have been asked to build a simple garden simulator for a botanist.
+You have been asked to build a garden simulator for a botanist.
 In this simulator, bees visit flowers for food and flowers can drain energy.
 The garden will be shown from above with bees moving through the flower bed; there is no need to show how tall the flowers are.
-The intent is that a botanist could start with this code and build a simulator that allows mixing different types of flowers and bees.
-The project will give you experience with identifying a problem domain and using this to build an implementation.
+The intent is to deliver a system that the botanist could extend to support wider varieties of flowers and bees.
+This project will give you experience with identifying a problem domain and using this to build an implementation.

 This section specifies the full requirements for your project.
-You will implement only a portion of these for this lab.
-Read through these so you have a full picture of the project
+You will implement only a portion of these for this lab, but implement the rest for the next lab.

 You will implement various types of bees that move in specific patterns.
 Each bee moves forward one step for each “tick” of time.
-You can think of a tick as a particular number of seconds, but it will not matter what the precise number is.
+You can think of a tick as a particular number of seconds, but the precise duration does not matter.
 In your simulation, pressing the right arrow key moves the simulation forward one tick.
-It is required this be the right arrow key; having some students use another key makes the assignment too hard to grade.
+It is required this be the right arrow key; having some students use other keys makes grading hard.

 Bees are to move a programmer-specified distance each tick.
-Select a distance, such as 10 pixels, that allows bees to move reasonably quickly across the screen without having to press the key a ridiculous number of times.
+Select a distance, such as 10 pixels, that allows bees to move reasonably quickly across the screen but not so fast that key behavior is unobservable.

 Bees will land on simulated flowers whenever they pass within a certain